Contact us

 Limited Compatibility Between EHRs

 Seamless data exchange remains a critical concern regarding interoperability in healthcare challenges.
 Legacy EHR systems remain widespread because they were the standard when first adopted.
 However, these older systems have limited capabilities for true semantic interoperability, making data exchange less efficient.
+These limitations are common EHR interoperability challenges.

 Organizational Readiness